yyuting/learning_from_program_trace/README.md

     python generate_script.py --modelroot ./ --mode inference

 This will generate a script.sh with inference commands.
 Each command is commented to explain what result it can reproduce.

+NOTE: the script only runs properly if trained model and datasets are downloaded.

 ## Reproduce figures / tables in paper